mahianmahin/svg2pdf_converter/README.md

 >Don't change the key names of the json file

->Add the font files you want to use in the 'fonts' directory and it will get installed during docker image building
+>Add the font files you want to use in the root directory and it will get installed during docker image building